Lilypad-Tech/lilypad-v0/hardhat/README.md

 npx hardhat run scripts/deploy.ts
 ```

+***NOTE***

+This will not enable running Bacalhau jobs on it's own.
+Bacalhau needs to be able listen for these jobs.

 # Sample Hardhat Project

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.